-- Adjusted net income represents net income excluding the impact of (1) pre-offering related compensation, (2) offering related proxy expense, (3) net gain (loss) on the valuation of contingent value rights, and (4) net gain (loss) on the tax receivable agreements.
-Adjusted net income also reflects income taxes assuming the vesting of all unvested Class A share based awards and as if all outstanding limited partnership units of Artisan Partners Holdings and all shares of APAM's convertible preferred stock had been exchanged for or converted into Class A common stock of the APAM on a one-for-one basis.
+- Adjusted net income represents net income excluding the impact of (1) pre-offering related compensation, (2) offering related proxy expense and (3) net gain (loss) on the tax receivable agreements.
+Adjusted net income also reflects income taxes assuming the vesting of all unvested Class A share-based awards and as if all outstanding limited partnership units of Artisan Partners Holdings and all shares of APAM's convertible preferred stock had been exchanged for or converted into Class A common stock of APAM on a one-for-one basis.
 Assuming full vesting, exchange and conversion, all income of Artisan Partners Holdings is treated as if it were allocated to APAM, and the adjusted provision for income taxes represents an estimate of income tax expense at an effective rate reflecting assumed federal, state, and local income taxes.
-The estimated adjusted effective tax rate was 37.0%, 36.5%, and 36.1% for the years ended December 31, 2015, 2014 and 2013, respectively. - Adjusted net income per adjusted share is calculated by dividing adjusted net income by adjusted shares.
-The number of adjusted shares is derived by assuming the vesting of all unvested Class A share based awards, the exchange of all outstanding limited partnership units of Artisan Partners Holdings and the conversion of all outstanding shares of APAM's convertible preferred stock for or into Class A common stock of APAM on a one-for-one basis. - Adjusted operating income represents the operating income (loss) of APAM excluding offering related proxy expense and pre-offering related compensation. - Adjusted operating margin is calculated by dividing adjusted operating income (loss) by total revenues. - Adjusted EBITDA represents income (loss) before income taxes, interest expense and depreciation and amortization, adjusted to exclude the impact of net income (loss) attributable to non-controlling interests, offering related proxy expense, pre-offering related compensation, net gain (loss) on the tax receivable agreements, and the net gain (loss) on the valuation of contingent value rights.
+The estimated adjusted effective tax rate was 37.0% for the years ended December 31, 2016 and 2015, and 36.5% for the year ended December 31, 2014. - Adjusted net income per adjusted share is calculated by dividing adjusted net income by adjusted shares.
+The number of adjusted shares is derived by assuming the vesting of all unvested Class A share-based awards, the exchange of all outstanding limited partnership units of Artisan Partners Holdings and the conversion of all outstanding shares of APAM's convertible preferred stock for or into Class A common stock of APAM on a one-for-one basis. - Adjusted operating income represents the operating income of the consolidated company excluding offering related proxy expense and pre-offering related compensation. - Adjusted operating margin is calculated by dividing adjusted operating income by total revenues. - Adjusted EBITDA represents net income before taxes, interest expense and depreciation and amortization, adjusted to exclude the impact of net income attributable to non-controlling interests, offering related proxy expense, pre-offering related compensation and net gain (loss) on the tax receivable agreements.